 The breed itself is also known by a number of other names but generally speaking, you are looking at two distinctive types known as ‘Klein’ and ‘Mittel’.

-This refers to their size, but we are really talking about the same dog with just a few differences between them.
+This refers to their size, but we are talking about the same dog with just a few differences between them.

-There is no doubt that people have a difficult time trying to determine which member of the breed they are actually dealing with.
+There is no doubt that people have a difficult time trying to determine which member of the breed they are dealing with.
 However, that is where this complete guide will prove to be rather useful.

 The hope is that this guide will answer a number of the key questions that you may have regarding the breed, and by the end of it, you will know if you should press ahead and become a proud owner of a German Spitz.